 As a kid of divorced parents, bouncing around between houses, apartments, cities and small towns, doughnut shops were one of the few constants in my life.

-While my mom worked two jobs and went back to school, my grandma took my brother and me to World's Fare, a donut shop in Hayward, California,
+While my mom worked two jobs and went back to school, my grandma took my brother and me to World's Fare, a donut shop in Hayward, California, where the fritters were as big as our heads.

 And so, decades later, whenever I find myself in a new place, the first thing I do is find the doughnuts.